How do we learn to be compassionate?

 This practice will help you heal the triggers, wounds and traumas that live underneath your self-judgment.

-Practice EFT tapping in Judgment Detox
+Practice EFT tapping in my free Judgment Detox Mini Course!

 Step 2: Be loving and compassionate toward yourself